MicroRaft/MicroRaft/site-src/src/docs/setup.md

 # Setup

 MicroRaft JARs are available via Maven Central.
-If you are using Maven, just add the following lines to your your build tool dependency config:
+If you are using Gradle or Maven, just add the following lines to your your build tool dependency config:

 Gradle (version catalog)
 ```toml